joshualmitchell/joshualmitchell.github.io/_posts/2017-09-22-my-analysis-notes-in-latex.md

 Here are my class resources for Texas State University's MATH 3380: Analysis 1.
 Taught by Dr. Stewart Welsh, Fall 2017

+Note: at some point I plan to add more visuals (like number lines).
+You'll see this in the side notes, primarily.
+It looks like gibberish, but it's just there to indiciate where the holes, filled in points, parenthesis, etc. will go when I go back and make visualizations out of them.

 | Content   |      PDF      |  LaTeX Source |
 |:---------|:--------------|:------|
 | Lecture 1|  [PDF](https://github.com/joshualmitchell/joshualmitchell.github.io/blob/master/MATH3380/Lec%201%20-%20Analysis%201%20-%20MATH%203380.pdf) | [TeX](https://github.com/joshualmitchell/joshualmitchell.github.io/blob/master/MATH3380/Lec%201%20-%20Analysis%201%20-%20MATH%203380.tex) |